mohd-faizy/feature-engineering-hacks/README.md

 There are many different methods for feature engineering and feature selection, and the best approach will vary depending on the data and the machine learning algorithm being used.
 However, both feature engineering and feature selection are important tasks that can improve the performance of machine learning models.

-Here are some examples of feature engineering:
+- Here are some examples of **feature engineering**:

   - Creating new features by combining existing features. *For example, you could create a feature - that is the sum of two other features.*

   - Creating new features by transforming existing features. *For example, you could create a feature that is the square root of another feature.*

   - Creating new features by discretizing existing features. *For example, you could create a feature that is the binary indicator of whether a value is greater than a certain threshold.*

-Here are some examples of feature selection:
+- Here are some examples of **feature selection**:

   - **Univariate feature selection**: This is the process of selecting features based on their univariate statistics, such as the mean, median, or standard deviation.

   - **Recursive feature elimination**: This is a greedy algorithm that iteratively removes features that do not contribute to the model's performance.

   - **LASSO**: This is a penalized regression algorithm that penalizes models for having too many features.

   Feature engineering and feature selection are both important tasks in machine learning.
 They can be used to improve the performance of machine learning models by creating features that are more relevant to the target variable and by reducing the number of features that need to be processed.

-### What is feature engineering?

-Feature engineering is important because it can help to improve the performance of machine learning models.
-By creating new features that are more relevant to the target variable, feature engineering can help to make models more accurate and reliable.
-Additionally, feature engineering can help to reduce the number of features that need to be processed, which can improve the efficiency of machine learning algorithms.

-Here are some of the benefits of feature engineering:
+- Here are some of the **benefits of feature engineering**:

   - **Improved model performance**: Feature engineering can help to improve the performance of machine learning models by creating features that are more relevant to the target variable.
 This can lead to more accurate and reliable models.

   - **Reduced overfitting**: Feature engineering can help to reduce overfitting by creating features that are more robust to noise in the data.
 This can lead to more generalizable models.

   - **Improved interpretability**: Feature engineering can help to improve the interpretability of machine learning models by creating features that are more meaningful to humans.
 This can help to make models more useful for decision-making.

 However, it is important to note that feature engineering is not always necessary.
 In some cases, machine learning models can perform well without any feature engineering.
 Additionally, feature engineering can be time-consuming and expensive.
 Therefore, it is important to carefully consider whether feature engineering is necessary for a particular machine learning project.